Bachelor of Science in Electrical Engineering

 The Electrical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-Learn more about our Department of Electrical Engineering and Technology.
+Learn more about our Department of Electrical and Computer Engineering.

 Program Tracking Sheet